minvws/nl-kat-coordination/docs/source/manual/user-manual.rst

 Objects
 -------

 The Objects page lists all the objects in Octopoes.
-Objects can be anything, like DNS records, hostnames, URLs, software, software versions, ports, etc. It is any piece of information that is found by the normalizers, bits and boefjes.
+Objects can be anything, like DNS records, hostnames, URLs, software, software versions, ports, etc. It is any piece of information that is found by the normalizers, Bits and boefjes.
 On a new installation you'll see the following objects by default:

 .. image:: img/objects-clean-install.png
   :alt: overview of default objects